The Best and Worst American Cities For Runners Ranked

 Texas

-Despite this, Texas does have three of the highest quality marathons and half marathons in the United States – particularly because they take place between January and March when the rest of the country is submerged in snow.
-The Aramco Houston Half Marathon, the Dallas Marathon and the 3M Half Marathon in Austin.
+That said, Texas hosts three of the highest-quality marathons and half marathons in the country, partly because they fall in January through March when the rest of the country is buried in snow: the Chevron Houston Marathon and Aramco Houston Half Marathon, the Dallas Marathon, and the 3M Half Marathon in Austin.

-However, Nashville stands out as being a great city for runners with the Nashville 1/2 Marathon and St. Jude Rock ‘n’ Roll Half Marathon both being big draws.
+Nashville is the bright spot — a great running city with the Nashville 1/2 Marathon and the St. Jude Rock ‘n’ Roll Half Marathon both being big draws.

 Florida

-Another southern state on our list?!
-We’re sensing a trend here.
-Much like Texas and Tennessee, Florida’s heat, humidity, and rainfall make it a difficult place for runners.
-Furthermore, the limited access to parks, trail systems, and running communities contributes to Florida’s low ranking.
-Therefore, Jacksonville, Cape Coral, and Port St. Lucie were all cited as some of the worst cities for runners in America.
+Another southern state on our list.
+Much like Texas and Tennessee, Florida’s heat, humidity, and rainfall make it a difficult place to run for much of the year.
+Limited access to parks, trail systems, and running communities contributes to its low ranking.
+Jacksonville, Cape Coral, and Port St. Lucie were all cited as some of the worst cities for runners in America.

 FAQs